Sechs Kies

 Sechs Kies (pronounced as /'zɛkski:s/ ZEKS-kees; 젝스키스) is a first generation South Korean boy band.
 Making their debut on April 15, 1997, they are one of the first K-pop idol groups, credited with pioneering the idol scene and fandom culture.
-The group currently consists of the following active members Eun Ji-won, Lee Jai-jin, Kim Jae-duck, and Jang Su-won.
+The group consists of the following members, Eun Ji-won, Lee Jai-jin, Kim Jae-duck, and Jang Su-won.

-Sechs Kies formally disbanded on May 20, 2000 and re-united on April 14, 2016.
-On May 10, 2016, they signed a contract with YG Entertainment and continue to promote as a team.
+Sechs Kies formally disbanded on May 20, 2000 after 3 years of activity.
+On April 14, 2016, the group reunited for a performance as part of the show Infinite Challenge.
+On May 10, 2016, 5 of the 6 members signed a contract with YG Entertainment to continue promoting, while member Ko Ji-yong remained retired from the industry.
+After the release of the group's fifth full album, Another Light, member Kang Sung-hoon also left the group in 2019.
+The group has remained inactive since 2021, with their YG Entertainment profile being deleted in 2024.

 Formation

 Eun Ji-won was scouted at a nightclub by DSP Entertainment's CEO while studying abroad in Hawaii, along with Kang Sung-hoon.
 The agency originally planned to debut Eun Ji-won and Kang Sung-hoon in South Korea as a duo, but with the success of SM Entertainment's male idol group H.O.T., the agency shifted gears to debut a six-member male idol group instead.

 Kim Jae-duck and Lee Jai-jin at the time were members of a dance crew called Quicksilver in Busan and trainees at Seo Taiji and Boys Lee Juno's company.
 Daesung Entertainment's CEO Lee Ho-Yeon recruited the two through recommendation of Lee Juno.
 Jang Su-won was cast during an open audition, and lastly, Ko Ji-yong, a childhood friend of Kang Sung-hoon, was cast as the final member of Sechs Kies.